-That’s what I’d really like to have had as the name for my new site, but I’m sure you can imagine the google searches I’d have turned up in had I done that.
+I’d really like to have had ‘with pleasure’ as the name for my new website, but I’m sure you can imagine the google searches that would have turned up.

-I settled on ‘with integrity’ but really, I’m taking that as the minimum standard, almost a given and the very least I hope for.
+I settled on ‘with integrity’ but I’m taking that as a minimum, and the very least I hope for.

-Doing things with pleasure is what I aspire to and the reason that I have declared 2010 to be my year of pleasure.
+Doing things with pleasure is what I aspire to and the reason that I have decided to make 2010 a year of pleasure.

-You know, when a client or customer thanks you for what you did and you say “It was a pleasure” and you really mean it.
+You know, when a client or customer or friend thanks you for what you did and you say “It was a pleasure” and you really mean it.

 They’re a real pleasure to work with and you love doing what you do for them.